 One of the major factors providing a thrust to the market growth is the wide array of applications of cream.
 Cream is widely used in several food products such as ice-creams, milkshakes, tea, coffee, sauces, soups, pies, eggnogs, etc. Moreover, western influences have changed the dietary patterns of the consumers in the region, thereby increasing the preference for western food products such as chowder, crème brûlée, tiramisu, panna cotta, etc. In addition, surging preference for organic cream products owing to rising health awareness among the consumers has stimulated the growth of the cream market in India.
 Along with this, establishment of strong procurement network and better infrastructure facilities such as chilling centres and bulk coolers have assisted in the transportation of cream to remote areas.
 Furthermore, changes in macro-economic factors due to expanding working women population, rising number of nuclear families and improving per capita spending have strengthened the market growth.
-On account of these factors, the market value is projected to reach US$ 8 Billion by 2023, expanding at a CAGR of XX% during 2018-2023.
+On account of these factors, the market is expected to exhibit a strong growth during the forecast period (2019-2024).

 - On the basis of region, the report covers fifteen major states of India including Karnataka, Maharashtra, Tamil Nadu, Delhi, Gujarat, Andhra Pradesh and Telangana, Uttar Pradesh, West Bengal, Kerala, Haryana, Punjab, Rajasthan, Madhya Pradesh, Bihar and Orissa.
-Currently, Maharashtra represents the leading cream market in India, holding the majority of the total market share.
+Currently, Maharashtra represents the leading cream market in India, holding the majority of the market share.
 Maharashtra is followed by Gujarat and Delhi.

 - The competitive landscape of the Indian cream market has also been examined with some of the key players being Mother Dairy, GCMMF and Parag Milk Foods.